navjot1995/payment-withdrawal-system/README.md

 ### Collections

 1. **users**
-   - User profile and KYC status
+   - User profile and status
-   - Indexes on email, phone, status
+   - Indexes on email, status

 2. **wallets**
    - Current balance with versioning